History of the King Cake

 I can't tell you how many times people who aren't from here get completely freaked out at the thought of biting into a plastic baby in their cake!!!

-Whether you like plain or filled, king cakes are only going to be around until Mardi Gras day, which this year is March 4th, so start celebrating, ya’ll, and be happy we have these delicious treats around to celebrate another Carnival season!
+Whether you like plain or filled, king cakes are only going to be around until Mardi Gras day, which this year is Tuesday, March 5, so start celebrating, y'all, and be happy we have these delicious treats around for another Carnival season!